spiotr12/peachtree-bank-test/README.md

                       - includes partial components
                       - includes confirmation dialog validators/     - form validators
 ```

 ## Notes

+1. Responsiveness
+    - App is responsive but minimum supported (and recommended) resolution is 1024 x 720
+1. Redux / `@ngrx/store`
+    - Used to keep state and helps on mocking the backend (sorting and adding transactions)
 1. `@angular/material`
     - Used only for Confirmation Dialog
     - Not used for anything else as the requirement was not to use css frameworks.
 Obviously `@angular/material`